 - Manage operations and development tasks in the framework set out by society

 Plenary lectures on topics will be given.
-On average one field trip is organised every week to visit a forest and nature case area to actively link theory with practice and to discuss opportunities and constraints with stakeholders/owners.
+Field trips are organised to visit a forest and nature case area to actively link theory with practice.
 This will facilitate understanding theory in the context of real world planning.
 Theoretical exercises will support the lectures.
 Students will present results and round-up discussions will summarise.
-Groups of approximately 4 students will prepare a forest and nature management plan for a real world case.
+Groups of approximately 4 students will prepare a forest and nature management project for a real world case.
 Groups will formulate and present milestones of their project during the course.
-Seminars on selected topics will be arranged including the best national and international scholars in the field.
-Teaching activities take place out of course structure.
-One or two excursions may take place outside these days.
+Teaching is concentrated on 3-4 days per week in the first 5-6 weeks of the course.
+In the last weeks of the course most of the time is used on group work, supported by consultations with teachers.
 Exact dates and times will be available at the beginning of the course.
 The overall requirements of the course correspond to full time studies.
 Therefore, it is recommended to use the full block for studies in this course without parallel study activities.

 Teaching material will be announced at Absalon.
 Mostly journal papers which are accessible through university library facilities.